Spomky-Labs/otphp/README.md

 scheb/two-factor-bundle
 =======================

-This Symfony2 bundle provides two-factor authentication for your website.
+This Symfony bundle provides two-factor authentication for your website.
 Currently it is shipped with two authentication methods:

   - Google Authenticator (via sonata-project/google-authenticator)
   - Authentication code sent via email